netskink/antlrtesty/src/ch4/tour2/README.md

 * `t.expr` is the sample script we are parsing

 ```
-$ grun Expr prog -gui t.expr
+$ grun LibExpr prog -gui t.expr
 ```

 ### Custom test program

-This code shows how to construct all the necessary components to parse the sample script similar to using grun
+This code shows how to construct all the necessary components to parse the sample script similar to using grun.

+Note, it now uses LibExpr rather Expr.
+I probably should have renamed it to LibExprJoyRide....

+This workflow demos how it handles errors with the missing trailing parenthesis.

 ```
+$ javac ExprJoyRide
-$
+$ java ExprJoyRide
+(1+2
+3
+eof
 ```